nathanieljblack/mapreduce_examples/wordcount/README.md

 #Basic Word Count Example

 This is the most common MapReduce example across the internet.
 It takes a corpus of text, maps each word to a count of one, sorts the resulting file, and then reduces the sorted output into a count for each word.
-Let's go through each part of the code:

-#Simple Example
+##Simple Example

 The simple_example.txt file has one line of text: the letters "a", "b", and "c".